-This is an opportune moment, then, for the author of the letter to remind young Timothy, who has been working hard to strengthen the new church in Ephesus, that it's really God who is at work in all things, which means that neither Timothy nor the emperor himself is actually in charge or in control of what happens.
+This is an opportune moment for the author of the letter to remind young Timothy, who was working hard to strengthen the church in Ephesus, about just who was really in charge of everything.
 In such an age, not unlike our own, earthly rulers might have been awed by their own power and might, and their subjects might have cowered, too, and wondered where to place their trust.
-"Paul" writes to his beloved colleague, Timothy, clarifying things: there is only one God, not a bunch of competing ones, and there is such a thing as truth, and you can count on it because we have received it from the One true mediator, Jesus Christ.
+“Paul” writes to his beloved colleague, Timothy, clarifying things: there is only one God, not a bunch of competing ones, and there is such a thing as truth, and you can count on it because we have received it from the One true mediator, Jesus Christ.

 Not just the rulers deserve our prayers, the author says, but everyone does.
-And that's not all, just in case you weren't feeling challenged enough already: God desires that every single person will be saved.
-No one is worthless, no one is beyond God's thoughts or the reach of God's mercy.
-It isn't my God against your God, but our one God who loves everyone.
-The Extravagant Hospitality witness of the United Church of Christ could use this passage as one of its foundational texts, because religious wars throughout the centuries and in our own time and even within our churches have been waged over the question of who is included in the plans and hopes and heart of God.
-Paul himself had to make the case over and over that his mission to the Gentiles was legitimate and ordained by God, in spite of opposition and condemnation by those who felt they were simply being faithful.
+And that’s not all: God desires that everyone will be saved.
+No one is worthless or beyond God’s thoughts.
+It isn’t my God against yours, but our one God who loves everyone.
+The Stillspeaking ministry of the United Church of Christ could use this passage as one of its foundational texts, because religious wars throughout the centuries and in our own time and even within our churches have struggled over the question of who is included in the plans and hopes of God.
+Paul himself had to make the case over and over that his mission to the Gentiles was legitimate and ordained by God, in spite of opposition and condemnation by those who sincerely felt they were simply being faithful.

-The hope of God that all will be saved is paired with the hope that all will "come to the knowledge of the truth," that is, the truth of the gospel.
-Perhaps this is where we get into trouble as religious people, and it may be at the root of the resistance of so many people today who say they are "spiritual, but not religious."
-If "religion" refers to what binds us together, isn't it "the truth" that does that binding?
-Indeed, Beverly R. Gaventa has written insightfully about the tension between the "narrowness that has sometimes plagued theological debates" and the need for "an important warning," provided by this text: "Not every assertion that claims to be the gospel does so rightly."
-And yet that's often the sticking point, because we find it so difficult to discern what it is that holds us together, the "non-negotiables," if you will.
+The hope of God that all will be saved is paired with the hope that all will “come to the knowledge of the truth.”
+Perhaps there is where we get into trouble as religious people, and it may be at the root of the resistance of so many folks today who say they are “spiritual, but not religious.”
+If “religion” refers to what binds us together, isn’t it “the truth” that does that binding?
+Indeed, Beverly R. Gaventa has written insightfully about the tension between the “narrowness that has sometimes plagued theological debates” and the need for “an important warning,” provided by this text: “Not every assertion that claims to be the gospel does so rightly.”

 For further reflection